JenJayme/new-employee-dir/README.md

 ## Acknowledgements
 * Special thanks to Jerome Chenette, UC Berkeley Coding Boot Camp and Trilogy Education Services for referring this project.
-* Shout out to Fred Rodolfo for critical advice and support.
+* Shout out to Fred Rodolfo for critical tutoring advice and support.
+* Much love to Leslie Knope and her team from Parks and Rec for many hours of entertainment.